encukou/snake-workshop/lessons/begginers/cmdline/index.md

 On **macOS**, select the *Go* menu → *Go to Folder*, paste the directory name using
 <kbd>⌘ Command</kbd>+<kbd>V</kbd> and confirm by pressing <kbd>Enter</kbd>.

 On Windows, click on the name of the directory at the top.
 This will convert it to editable text.
 Delete it and use <kbd>Ctrl</kbd>+<kbd>V</kbd> to paste the new name instead.
 Confirm with <kbd>Enter</kbd>.

 Now you can look at the Desktop or in some graphic program for browsing directories: you will find that the directory was really created.

-### Inserting into the command line.
+### Inserting into the command line

 Sometimes you open a file in the file browser and you will want to switch to it in the command line.
 Copying the directory name should not be a problem; however, pasting it into the command line can be different than in other programs.

 * Linux: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>V</kbd>
 * macOS: <kbd>⌘ Command</kbd>+<kbd>V</kbd>